shanteacontrols/OpenDeck/app/bootloader/README.md

 The recovery update path is used when the OpenDeck bootloader is entered directly.
-In this mode the bootloader receives `dfu.bin` over its transport, currently WebUSB on USB-capable targets, and installs the signed firmware image directly into `slot0_partition`.
+In this mode the bootloader receives `dfu.bin` over its transport, currently WebUSB on USB-capable targets or WebSockets on network targets, and installs the signed firmware image directly into `slot0_partition`.

 In both paths, MCUboot remains responsible for validating the image before it is started.